 Run your payrolls with enough time for payments to process.
 For example, let’s say it takes four days to process direct deposit for payroll.
 You should run payroll four days in advance to ensure that employees get paid on time.

-Download our free guide: 10 Common Payroll Mistakes You Don’t Want to Make.
+To learn about payroll mistakes 6 – 10 and how to prevent each error, download our FREE guide: 10 Common Payroll Mistakes You Don’t Want to Make.

 Payroll software can help you prevent some payroll mistakes, like miscalculating overtime and paying incorrect tax rates.
 Use Patriot’s online payroll software to start preventing errors.
 Get a free trial now.